praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 7. Once the **AI Search is connected**, click on the **Close** button.

+Note: If the **close** button is not visible, please reduce the screen size of the browser.

 ![Task-2.3_10.png](media/labMedia/ai_9.png)

 8. Here it is Azure Open AI and Azure AI Search Connections.